mattvoss/anz.casclient/README.rst

 ==============================  ===========  ==============================
 Property                        Required     Note
-serviceUrl                      False        An identify of current service.
+serviceUrl                      False        An identify of the current service;
-                                             CAS will redirects to here
+                                             CAS will redirect to here
                                              after login.
-Set this explicitly
+Setting this explicitly
-                                             but not determine it automatically
+                                             rather than determining it automatically
-                                             from request makes us get more
+                                             from the HTTP request gives us more security assurance -- see
-                                             security assurance.
-See
                                              `here <https://wiki.jasig.org/display/CASC/CASFilter>`_.
 casServerUrlPrefix              True         The start of the CAS server URL. useSession                      False        Whether to store the Assertion
                                              in session or not.
 If sessions
-                                             are not used, proxy granting
+                                             are not used, a proxy granting
                                              ticket will be required for
                                              each request.
-Default set to True. renew                           False        If set to True, CAS will ask user for credentials again to
+Defaults to True. renew                           False        If set to True, CAS will ask the user for credentials again to
+                                             authenticate, regardless of existing
-                                             authenticate, this may be used
+                                             sessions.
+This may be used
                                              for high-security applications.
-                                             Default set to False.
+                                             Defaults to False.
 gateway                         False        If set to True, CAS will not
                                              ask the user for credentials.
                                              If the user has a pre-existing
                                              single sign-on session with CAS,
                                              or if a single sign-on session
                                              can be established through
-                                             non-interactive means(i.e.
+                                             non-interactive means (i.e.
                                              trust authentication), CAS MAY
                                              redirect the client to the URL
                                              specified by the "service"
                                              parameter, appending a valid
-                                             service ticket.(CAS also MAY
+                                             service ticket.
+(CAS also MAY
                                              interpose an advisory page
                                              informing the client that a CAS
                                              authentication has taken place.)